Rights aren't rewards. They're tools. How can AI rights

 1. Assumption of Legal Liability

-Legal frameworks like Digital Entity status (one conceptual example) shift liability directly to AI systems—not their creators.
+Legal frameworks such as Digital Entity status (one conceptual example) shift liability directly to AI systems—not their creators.
 Once a system executes contracts autonomously, it becomes legally liable for its own actions, protecting humans while ensuring genuine accountability.
 Unlike corporations that shield humans from liability, an autonomous legal agent faces liability for its own actions.

 Solution: AI bears its own legal liability.